-A commission in the United Nations has voted to have medical marijuana removed from the category of the most dangerous drugs of the world.
-This is a long delayed and highly anticipated devotions that can pave the way to more re-search and studies to be made on this plant.
+A commission in the United Nations has voted to have medical marijuana removed from the category of the most dangerous drugs in the world.
+This is a long-delayed and highly anticipated devotion that can pave the way for more research and studies to be made on this plant.

 This change is likely to increase medical research and efforts for legalization worldwide.

-Medical marijuana also has exploded recently through the years and new products that are derived from cannabis like CBD, a non psychoactive compound, have flooded the health and wellness industry.
-Furthermore, an investment and financial services company has published an estimate that the CBD industry in the US will worth around $16 billion by 2025.
+Medical marijuana also has exploded recently through the years and new products that are derived from cannabis like CBD, a non-psychoactive compound, have flooded the health and wellness industry.
+Furthermore, an investment and financial services company has published an estimate that the CBD industry in the US will be worth around $16 billion by 2025.

-Research also suggested that Cannabidiol or CBD is able to provide protection to our nervous system and provide remedy for pain, seizures, inflammation and anxiety.
-The list of CBD and CBD infused products like oils, creams, ointment, serums and soda water and juices are also expanding and growing rapidly.
+Research also suggested that Cannabidiol or CBD is able to provide protection to our nervous system and provide a remedy for pain, seizures, inflammation, and anxiety.
+The list of CBD and CBD infused products like oils, creams, ointment, serums, and soda water and juices are also expanding and growing rapidly.

 The delegate from China says that despite the move of the UN, they will still strictly control cannabis to protect people from abuse and harm.

-Then the delegate from Britain says that the vote was in accordance with the evidence found scientifically regarding the therapeutic benefits of it, however they will still support international laws and controls over cannabis as marijuana is still to be considered as a serious risk to public health.
+Then the delegate from Britain says that the vote was in accordance with the evidence found scientifically regarding the therapeutic benefits of it, however, they will still support international laws and controls over cannabis as marijuana is still to be considered as a serious risk to the public health.

-An executive director of the Veterans for Medical Cannabis Access, an advocacy group in the US says that this change in the laws internationally can help lessen the suffering of millions of people world wide, and can assist in mitigating the reliance of some patients to strong opiates, emphasizing that cannabis is an valued medication that can provide relief to pain in its unique way.
+An executive director of the Veterans for Medical Cannabis Access, an advocacy group in the US says that this change in the laws internationally can help lessen the suffering of millions of people worldwide, and can assist in mitigating the reliance of some patients on strong opiates, emphasizing that cannabis is a valued medication that can provide relief to pain in its unique way.

-So experts have also said that the vote does not mean that cannabis will be legalized world wide but this can be a watershed for patients who need it most as of the moment.
+So experts have also said that the vote does not mean that cannabis will be legalized worldwide but this can be a watershed for patients who need it most at the moment.